 NO: When multiple deals and/or client needs come in at the same time; the practice does involve its fair share of busy times and it can sometimes be stressful to manage everything.

 KR: I can’t think of too many lows.
 We can get quite busy, and at the end of the day it is a job.
-But unless I could play shortstop for the NY Mets I can’t think of too many other jobs I’d trade this for.
+But unless I could play shortstop for the New York Mets I can’t think of too many other jobs I’d trade this for.

 CA: What factors are currently driving environmental work?